Seyi Vibez leads Apple Music Nigeria Top Songs of 2024 list | Pulse Nigeria

 Omah Lay's 'Holy Ghost' ranks at number 2 while 'Cast' Shallipopi's hit collaboration with rapper Odumodublvck enters at number 3.

-Kizz Daniel's chart topping single 'Twe Twe' is the number 4 most streamed song of 2024 on Apple Music Nigeria while Seyi Vibez earned his second top five song with 'Cana' which rounds off the top 5.
+Kizz Daniel's chart-topping single, 'Twe Twe,' was the fourth most streamed song of 2024 on Apple Music Nigeria, while Seyi Vibez earned his second top-five song with 'Cana,' which rounds off the top five.

-Other songs in the top 10 includes Wizkid's 'IDK' featuring Zlatan and Chike & Mohbad's 'Egwu'.
-'Tshwala Bam' remix featuring Burna Boy makes TitoM & Yuppe the only non Nigerian lead artists in the top 50.
+Other songs in the top 10 include Wizkid's 'IDK' featuring Zlatan and Chike & Mohbad's 'Egwu'.
+The 'Tshwala Bam' remix featuring Burna Boy makes TitoM and Yuppe the only non-Nigerian lead artists in the top 50.

 14 songs in the top 20 were released in 2023 with Burna Boy's 'Higher', Ayo Maff & Fireboy DML's 'Dealer', Ruger & BNXN's 'POE', and Young Jonn's 'Bahamas' are the songs released in 2024.

-Some observers including music journalist Joey Akan has described the dominance of 2023 songs on the top section of the list as a reflection of the poor year 2024 has been for Nigerian music.
+Some observers including Music Journalist Joey Akan have described the dominance of 2023 songs on the top section of the list as a reflection of the poor year 2024 has been for Nigerian music.

-Other notable insights on the list is the absense of a female artist in the top 20 with Ayra Starr scoring the highest entry for a female act with a number 24 entry for her single 'Bad Vibes' featuring Seyi Vibez.
+Other notable insights on the list include the absence of a female artist in the top 20, with Ayra Starr scoring the highest entry for a female act, at number 24, for her single 'Bad Vibes' featuring Seyi Vibez.